chaynHQ/bloom-backend/README.md

 - TypeORM is an Object Relational Mapper library running in NodeJs and written in TypeScript.
 - Docker - open source containerization platform.
 - Heroku - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+- GitHub Actions - GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.

 ## Setting up your local environment